 We want to start off by thanking everyone for their patience and understanding while we navigate through this difficult time.
 We have implemented a lot of new protocols and procedures to help ensure the safety of our staff, clients, and patients and we are truly grateful for everyone's continued support with this.

-We have been deemed an essential service in Ontario (List of Essential Services - #24) which means we will continue with our regular business hours but please be aware, our goal is not "business as usual" but rather being able to continue to provide services important to our patients immediate health and wellbeing while contributing to social distancing efforts.
-As all of you know, things are changing rapidly day to day so please continue to check your e-mails, facebooks, instagrams and our website for the most up to date infromation about our clinic.
+We have been deemed an essential service in Ontario under "Urgent Care Only" which means we will continue with our regular business hours but please be aware, our goal is not "business as usual" but rather being able to continue to provide services important to our patients immediate health and well being while contributing to physical distancing efforts.
+As all of you know, things are changing rapidly day to day so please continue to check your e-mails, facebooks, instagrams and our website for the most up to date information about our clinic.

 We have implemented some new protocols so please read carefully:

-To encourage social distancing and decrease client interactions, ALL clients are to call before coming into the clinic for appointments, food & medications pick ups, or general inquiries.
+To follow the requirements of physical distancing, ALL clients are to call before coming into the clinic for appointments, food & medications pick ups, or general inquiries.
 We will be doing all appointments and food/medication pick ups as curbside drop-offs & pick-ups.
 Payments will be taken via credit card over the phone. *If you are unable to do payment over the phone or need to come in please call before and one of our staff members will be happy to inform you on how to proceed.

 Please be aware that we are placing importance on essential procedures and services during this time.
 Essential procedures, as described by OVMA, include "those that are required to alleviate animal pain and suffering, to prevent imminent threat of death of the animal and matters pertaining to public health (e.g. vaccination against rabies)."
 Please see chart below on elective vs. essential procedures and services.

 If you need to come in, and have spoken to a staff member on how to proceed, please keep 2 meters (~6 ft) of distance between you and the staff or other clients (our staff will do the same).